rizinorg/book/src/crackmes/hackthebox/find-the-easy-pass/bonus.md

 # Bonus

-In the previous pages, we discovered the right password but is it calculated or hard-coded.
+In the previous pages, we found out the the right password.
+Now, we can figure out whether it is calculated at runtime or hard-coded into the binary.

 To do this, we will look at what happens from the beginning of the current function from the